AriMeron/Game/README.md

 **Shooting:**

+- Weapons will be left around the map.
+Similar to fortnite weapons.
+- Focused on weapons banned by the ATF.
 - Left-click to fire your weapon.
 Holding the left-click allows for rapid fire.
 - Right-click can be used to throw grenades, with each player having two grenades per round.